IP-CAM/Cremeuse/README.md

 Dear Employers!

-Cremeuse is an openCart 2.0 project where I developed and designed a custom theme for a Delicious Pastries online store.
+Cremeuse is an openCart 2.0 project.
+I developed and designed a custom theme for a Delicious Pastries online store.
 Please note that this is not an actual website.
+This company does not exist.
+This is just a project to show off my skills.

 <h3>Please check out the live demo of this project.</h3>
 Homepage:   http://www.ari-shabaev.com/cremeuse/index.php<br>